zhihan/chat/README.md

 What testing framework should I use?
 Thinking...
 (4 references)
  I don't know.

-(load: Load doc, quit: Quit (^D), status: , answer: Answer questions based on given facts, summary: ) summary
+summary
 Summarizing...
  We discussed the Google JavaScript Style Guide.
 You asked about the recommended compiler, what it does, and the testing framework to use.
-Here is a summary of my answer: The recommended compiler is Closure Compiler and it performs type checking and other checks, optimizations and other transformations (such as ECMAScript 6 to ECMAScript 5 code lowering).
+Here is a summary of my answer: The recommended compiler is Closure Compiler and it performs type checking and other checks, optimizations 'and other transformations (such as ECMAScript 6 to ECMAScript 5 code lowering).
  I don't know which testing framework to use.
 ```